 Starting November 2021, all travelers to the United States will need to provide proof of COVID vaccination before boarding a plane, as well as a negative COVID test within 72 hours of departure time or proof of recovery from COVID-19 in the last 3 months.
 If you’re considering traveling to the U.S., you’ll need to make arrangements for getting vaccinated as soon as possible to ensure a smooth travel process.

-Practices and policies regarding the COVID vaccine will be changing in response to the new requirements.
-If you have questions about how this will affect your case, call (800) 909-8129 today.
+Practices and policies regarding the Covid-19 vaccine will be changing in response to the new requirements.
+If you have questions about how this will affect your case, call (866) 806-7011 or contact us online.